Delivery distance varies by store. Check to see if you are within this store's delivery area.

 Where to Use Heating Cables

-Heat cables can also be used for roof and gutter deicing purposes.
+Heat cables can also be used as deicing cables for roofs and gutters.
 When ice dams form, melting snow and ice can cause water pooling on walkways below.
 Extensive snow and ice buildup can subject the roof to extensive damage, too.
-Prevent the risk of roof and gutter ice dams from forming by installing heat tape that's specifically designed for roofing systems.
+Prevent the risk of roof and gutter ice dams from forming by installing a heat deicing cable that's specifically designed for roofing systems.

 How Do You Install Pipe Heating Cables?

 The installation process of a pipe heating cable is relatively simple.
 After wrapping your pipes with heat tape, add extra stability by securing the cable with cable application tape that's rated for varying temperatures so it won't lose its adhesive properties.
-Then, cover the entire pipe with heavy-duty heat wrap for pipes.
+It is important to not overlap the heating cable to prevent a hot spot from occurring in any one location to avoid burst pipes or home fires.

 How Do You Install Roof Heating Cables?